-Anno Accademico 2017/2018
+Anno Accademico 2018/2019

 GENERAL RELATIVITY

 Enrollment year 2017/2018

-Academic year 2017/2018
+Academic year 2018/2019

 Regulations DM270

 Academic discipline FIS/02 (THEORETICAL PHYSICS, MATHEMATICAL MODELS AND METHODS)

 Department DEPARTMENT OF PHYSICS

 Course

-Curriculum Didattica e storia della fisica
+Curriculum Fisica teorica

-Year of study 1°
+Year of study 2°

-Period 2nd semester (01/03/2018 - 15/06/2018)
+Period 2nd semester (04/03/2019 - 14/06/2019)

 ECTS 6

 Lesson hours 48 lesson hours

-Language Italian (English if all students agree)
+Language Italian

 Activity type ORAL TEST

 Teacher CARFORA MAURO (titolare) - 6 ECTS

 Prerequisites ELECTRODYNAMICS & RELATIVITY (or an equivalent course in Special Relativity)

 Learning outcomes This is an advanced course in General relativity, aimed to provide a thoughtful introduction to the subject at the level of a beginning graduate student.
 The level of physical and mathematical sophistication is very high.
 Differential Geometry and geometric analysis are thoroghly used without apology.
 The objective is that the student can appreciate the nature and character of General relativity and how this theory fits into the general scheme of modern Physics.

 Course contents Introduction to the Physics of the gravitational field.
 The weak equivalence principle and the equivalence principle.
 Local inertial frames, gravitational field and spacetime geometry.
 Einstein equations.
 Variational derivation of Einstein equations.
 The Einstein-Hilbert action.